Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_advanced_options.md

     +   Possible values: 0 - handle unaligned requests using PT mode, or 1 - handle
         unaligned requests using current cache mode (default)

-*   **seq_cut_off_mb:** This parameter sets the default seq-cutoff value.
-Once this value is set, then caching started and core(s) added, cores will by default have their seq-cutoff parameter set to this value.
-Setting non-default value is done using --set-param -n seq-cutoff.
-Value is expressed in **megabytes**.
-Sequential cut off disables caching of sequential IO requests.
-If Open CAS Linux detects sequential data with size above value controlled by this parameter it stops caching this data.

-    +   Possible values: 0 - sequential cut off is disabled, 1 or larger -
-        sequential cut off threshold in megabytes (default is 1)

 *   **metadata_layout:** This parameter enables user to specify layout of metadata on SSD.
 This is an advanced parameter for **controlling** Open CAS Linux